Thailand Share Transfer Gift Personal Tax Evasion

 The prosecution argued that no actual payment was made for the shares by the transferee to the transferor, that the Stock Exchange brokers' fee was only paid to make it look like a sale of shares on the Stock Exchange, that the documents recording the shares transaction were falsified documents, and that the transferee's claim that the shares from the transferor were a wedding gift was a false claim because his wedding was actually one year earlier.

-The Criminal Court found for the prosecution and on 31 July 2008, it ruled that the transferor and the transferee were guilty of tax evasion and that they shall be punished in accordance with the prescriptions in the Revenue Code's tax evasion Section 37, as follows:
+The Criminal Court found for the prosecution and on 31 July 2008, it ruled that the transferor and the transferee were guilty and shall be punished under the prescriptions in the Revenue Code's tax evasion Section 37, as follows:

 This Tax Insight is general information only.
 It should not be used to determine any particular matter without consulting with an experienced Thailand tax advisor.